PrefectHQ/prefect/docs/cloud/the-basics.md

 sidebarDepth: 0
 ---

-Prefect Server and Prefect Cloud are two ready-to-use state database and UI backends that automatically extend the Prefect Core engine.
-Prefect Server is an open source, lightweight version of our highly-available, production-ready backend product Prefect Cloud.
-Depending on your needs, you might want to try the open source Prefect Server, or our free Prefect Cloud tier, or scale up to a bigger license on Prefect Cloud.
-All of your Prefect flows will work seamlessly on any of these backends, so you won't need to change any of your flow code to change between them.

-# Prefect Server
+# Prefect Cloud: The Basics

+Welcome to Prefect Cloud!

-Prefect Server is an open-source backend automatically extends the Prefect Core engine with:
+Prefect Cloud automatically extends the Prefect Core engine with:

 - a full GraphQL API
 - a complete UI for flows and jobs
 - remote execution clusters
 - automatic and asynchronous scheduling
+- permissions and authorization
 - projects for flow organization

-# Prefect Cloud

-Prefect Cloud is a fully hosted, production-ready backend for Prefect Core.
-If you've used Prefect Server, Prefect Cloud is a drop in replacement that provides some enhanced features, including:

-- permissions and authorization
 - secure runtime secrets and parameters
-- cloud hooks
 - many more features...

 If you are new to Prefect, we recommend learning more about [Prefect](https://www.prefect.io) and our open source engine, [Prefect Core](https://docs.prefect.io/core/) in the Prefect Core section of the docs.